dotnet/dotNext/docs/index.md

   * Ad-hoc user data associated with any object

 # DotNext.Reflection
-This library provides support of statically-typed and fast reflection as well as [Type Classes](https://github.com/dotnet/csharplang/issues/110).
+This library provides support of strongly-typed and fast reflection as well as [Type Classes](https://github.com/dotnet/csharplang/issues/110).
 You don't need to wait C# language of version _X_ to obtain this feature.

 # DotNext.Metaprogramming
 This library provides a rich set of tools to write and execute code on-the-fly.
 It extends [C# Expression Tree](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/expression-trees/) programming model with ordinary things for C# such as `foreach` loop, `for` loop, `while` loop, `using` statement and even asynchronous lambda expressions with full support of `async`/`await` semantics.